peter88213/nvhelp-en/source/writing.rst

 Writing changes back to novelibre
 ---------------------------------

-At the end of the writing session, save the changes, exit LibreOffice *Writer*, and return to *novelibre*.
+At the end of the writing session, save the changes, exit the *Writer* word processor, and return to *novelibre*.
 Simply click on the
 |Update from manuscript| toolbar icon, and your latest changes will
 appear.